Video Directly Observed Therapy for Sickle Cell Disease

 The trial does not specify if you need to stop taking your current medications, but it requires participants to continue taking hydroxyurea.
 If you are on other treatments for sickle cell disease, like chronic transfusions or L-glutamine, you may not be eligible to participate.

-Is Video Directly Observed Therapy (VDOT) safe for use in humans?
+What prior data suggests that Video Directly Observed Therapy (VDOT) is safe for use in this study?

-How is Video Directly Observed Therapy (VDOT) unique for treating sickle cell disease?
+What evidence suggests that Video Directly Observed Therapy is effective for sickle cell disease?

 Susan Creary, MD, MSc